 We share the Weekly Gamma Bands Update by Viking Analytics.
 The report uses options gamma to help you better manage risk and your equity allocations.

-Gamma Band Update

-The S&P 500 (SPX) continued to push to all-time highs above a rising gamma flip level near 4,525 at the end of last week. •As long as we remain above this level, this model will maintain a 100% allocation to SPX.

-The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking various ?gamma? levels.
-This can be viewed conceptually as a risk management tool.
-When the daily price closes below Gamma Flip level (currently near 4,465), the model will reduce exposure to avoid price volatility and sell-off risk.
-If the market closes below what we call the ?lower gamma level? (currently near 4,350), the model will reduce the SPX allocation to zero.

-The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.• For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.••
+Gamma Band Update The S&P 500 (SPX) consolidated last week near all-time highs, closing the week near 4,400 which we viewed as an end-of-month opex ?pin.?
+The Gamma Band model entered the week with a full allocation to the SPX.
+This model[1] is a simplified trend following model that is designed to show the effectiveness of tracking the Gamma Flip and other related levels.
+When the daily price closes below ?Gamma Flip? level (currently near 4,380), the model will reduce exposure to avoid price volatility and sell-off risk.
+If the market closes below what we call the ?lower gamma level? (currently near 4,185), the model will reduce the SPX allocation to zero.
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.
+For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.
+ESU1: June 2021

-The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report). •
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).
 With stocks climbing to historically high valuations, risk management tools have become more important than ever to manage the next big drawdown.
-We incorporate many options-based signals into our daily stock market algorithms.
-Please visit our website to learn more about our trading and investing tools.
+Please visit our website to learn more about our daily reports and ETF algorithms.

-The Gamma Flip - Background

-Many market analysts have noted that daily volatility in the S&P 500 will change when the value of the SPX moves from one gamma regime to another.
+The Gamma Flip - Background Many market analysts have noted that daily volatility in the S&P 500 will change when the value of the SPX moves from one gamma regime to another.
 Some analysts call this level the ?gamma flip.?
 The scatterplot below shows how price volatility (on the y-axis) is increasingly lower as the value of SPX rises higher above the Gamma Neutral level (on the right side of the chart).
 When the value of the S&P closes lower than Gamma Neutral (to the left of the chart), volatility increases.
+Figure 8.
+Percentage Change in Mean Income for Top Income Groups, 2007-2019